 The combination of Bionano maps with sequencing data improves assembly accuracy and quality while reducing the need for deep sequencing coverage.
 This improved contiguity significantly lowers costs associated with assembling reference genomes.

-Saphyr provides this performance with a false positive rate of less than 3%.
-Saphyr also detects inversions, repeats, copy number variants and complex rearrangements.
+For mosaic samples or heterogeneous cancer samples, Saphyr detects all types of structural variants down to 5% Variant Allele Fraction.
+Saphyr provides this performance typically with a false positive rate of less than 2%.
+Saphyr also detects repeats, copy number variants, and complex rearrangements.

 See below for publications, white papers and other resources regarding Bionano genome mapping in animal genome research.

 - Selective breeding – identify areas of biological interest for achieving desirable traits in livestock

 - Evolutionary biology – see the complete picture of how genomes have evolved and been reorganized

 - Disease discovery – call structural variations to identify variants of interest and their effect on genes and disease

 - Reference genome assembly – perform de novo assembly and scaffold assemblies generated by sequencing-based systems

 - AnAms1.0: A high-quality chromosome-scale assembly of a domestic cat Felis catus of American Shorthair breedbioRxiv 2020

 - Chromosome‐level genome assembly of a cyprinid fish Onychostoma macrolepis by integration of Nanopore Sequencing, Bionano and Hi‐C technologyMolecular Ecology Resources 2020